Balluff/docker-ssh/readme.md

 ## Container usage

-Pull and run this container via:
+Pull and run this container with the following example:

 ```sh
 $ docker run --name test_ssh -d -p 2222:22 balluff/ssh
 ```

-If you the follow the example the container is executed in the background `-d` and the generated password is not displayed.
+If you follow the example the container is executed in the background `-d` and the auto-generated password is not displayed.
 So you need to have a view in the logs for the automatic generated root password:

 ```sh
 $ docker logs test_ssh